 The MHSAS is free for use in nonprofit academic research by those who have (or are being supervised by a professor who has) an advanced professional degree in a mental health profession and relevant training in the use of assessment instruments.
 Those seeking permission to use the MHSAS for other purposes (e.g., commercial, profit, clinical, republication) may be charged a fee.
 The authors retain the copyright for the instrument.

-You can download the SPSS Syntax to Score the MHSAS to make cleaning and scoring easier.
+You can download the SPSS Syntax to Score the MHSAS (2024 Format) to make cleaning and scoring easier.
 You can also download sample Mplus Syntax to Model a Latent MHSAS Factor, which will need to be adjusted to work for your specific data file.